Stages of a Cross Lease Flats Plan Update Process

 Stage 2

-Our planner will then prepare your resource consent application for lodging with Auckland Council.
-This may require additional consultants reports depending on the issues on site and in the preparation of the application.
+Our planner will then prepare your resource consent application for lodging with the Auckland Council.
+This does not usually require other professional input.

 Stage 3